Jump to main content Jump to footer Skip navigation Jump to navigation start

 Europe at the OeAD

-In addition to the EU programmes the OeAD is responsible for a wide range of offers in the European context.
-Since 1989 the OeAD has supported educational and academic relations with the countries of Eastern and South-Eastern Europe.
-These include the Central European network CEEPUS (Central European Exchange Programme for University Studies), which enables study and teaching stays at universities in partner countries, and the programme for cooperation in higher education and research with Kosovo, which is funded by the Austrian Development Cooperation.
+The OeAD also supports education and academic relations with the countries of Eastern and South-Eastern Europe.
+This includes the Central European network CEEPUS (Central European Exchange Programme for University Studies), which facilitates study and teaching placements at universities in partner countries, as well as the programme for higher education and research cooperation with Kosovo, funded by Austrian Development Cooperation.

 The OeAD in Europe

-As a member of the Academic Cooperation Association (ACA) the OeAD works closely with European partners to actively promote the internationalisation of higher education.
+As a member of the Academic Cooperation Association (ACA), the OeAD works with European partners to actively promote the internationalisation of higher education.

 YouTube is deactivated